anujsinghx7/anujsinghx7/README.md

 ---

 ## 👀 Interests
-- Competitive Programming
+  Competitive Programming
-- Backend Development
+  Backend Development
-- Open Source Contributions
+  Open Source Contributions
-- System Design & Architecture
+  System Design & Architecture

 ---

 ## 🤝 Let’s Collaborate!
-I'm open to working on **any type of project** where I can learn and contribute — whether it's a startup idea, an open-source project, or just a fun experiment.
+I'm open to working on **any type of project** where I can learn and contribute,whether it is a startup idea, an open-source project, or just a fun experiment.

----
+--

 ## 📫 Reach Out to Me
 - 🌐 [Linktree (All my links)](https://linktr.ee/anujsinghx7)